mozman/ezdxf/docs/notes/arch-cleanup.md

 - DXF owner is `None`
 - DXF handle is `None`
-- doc attribute is `None`

 ## BIND

-Binding the entity to document does:
+Binding the entity to a document does:

-- set doc attribute: add entity to document
-- set DXF handle: add entity to the document entity database
+- store entity in the document entity database and set DXF attribute `handle`
-- DXF owner is still `None`, does not reside in any layout
+- DXF attribute `owner` is still `None`, ia not linked to any layout

-Without an assigned layout the entity is an unlinked entity, but bound to a document, this means it is possible to check or create required resources.
+Without an assigned layout or parent entity the entity is an unlinked entity, but bound to a document, this means it is possible to check or create required resources.

 ## LINK

 This makes an entity to a real DXF entity, which will be exported at the saving process.
+Any DXF entity can only be linked to **one** parent entity like DICTIONARY or BLOCK_RECORD.

 DXF Objects:

-- set owner handle to parent object
+- link to OBJECTS section by adding entity to a parent entity in the OBJECTS section, most likely a DICTIONARY object and store entity in the entity space of the OBJECTS section
+- Extension dictionaries can also own entities in the OBJECTS section

 DXF Entities:

-- set owner handle to the BLOCK_RECORD handle of the assigned layout
+- link entity to a layout by `BlockRecord.link(entity)`, which set the `owner` handle to BLOCK_RECORD handle (= layout key) and store entity in entity space of the BLOCK_RECORD
 - set paperspace flag

 # Factory module